Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 {% endaside %}

-{% subsubsection Putting it All Together %}
+{% subsubsubsection Putting it All Together %}

 We have fully specified all of the parameters of our phylogenetic model—the tree topology with branch lengths, and the substitution model